Maduro138/integralsHEHEHEHEHE/README.md

-# integralsHEHEHEHEHE
+Integrals, HEHEHEHEHE
-I need make an program that calculate inetrals, let`s ride babe
+I will make an program that calculate integrals, let`s ride babe